cosmos72/gomacro/README.md

 * multiline input
 * line comments starting with #! in addition to //
 * basic types: booleans, integers, floats, complex numbers, strings (and iota)
-* the empty interface, i.e. interface{} - other interfaces not implemented yet
+* interfaces imported from compiled code, as for example `interface{}`, `error`, `fmt.Stringer`...
+  (new interfaces can be declared inside interpreted code, but they are not yet functional)
 * constant, variable and type declaration, including untyped constants
 * Go 1.9 type aliases (experimental)
 * unary and binary operators